Asinaria: Metrical scheme

 In this play there is one short song of 11 lines in various cretic metres.
 Otherwise Asinaria resembles Miles Gloriosus in that only four metres are used: in the Asinaria, besides the usual iambic senarii and trochaic septenarii, there are two long passages of iambic septenarii and one short passage of iambic octonarii; in Miles, however, the fourth metre is anapaestic septenarii.
 The two passages of iambic septenarii both consist of the two cunning slaves' exuberant performance of their trick to obtain money.

-Another feature of this play is that fact that the unaccompanied lines in iambic senarii form only a small portion of the play, compared with other plays.
+Another feature of this play is the fact that the unaccompanied lines in iambic senarii form only a small portion of the play, compared with other plays.
 The whole of lines 127–745 is accompanied by or sung to music.

 Like the Bacchides and Miles Gloriosus, the plot of Asinaria has a symmetrical structure: